It’s Just Not Fair(field)

 June 13, 2009

 Once we sorted out the admission charge situation, the young woman gave us the lay of the land and went on to mention that it was our lucky day because the historical society’s two other buildings on the property here were also open today!
 Because it was Connecticut Open House Day!
 Um, yeah, we know.
-Because, errr, we just had to explain that to you 5 minutes ago and, um… Oh what the heck, we just smiled and reveled in the the excitement of being about to check out the old Fairfield Academy and Barn later (Which we did, here).
+Because, errr, we just had to explain that to you 5 minutes ago and, um… Oh what the heck, we just smiled and reveled in the the excitement of being about to check out the old Fairfield Academy and Barn later.
 Those exhibits appear to be open only once or twice a year, so this was a definite win for us.
 Well, for me anyway.
 Rob and Yvonne probably died a little inside at the revelation.

 The Fairfield Museum and History Center was established in 2007 by the 103-year-old Fairfield Historical Society.
 The 13,000 square-foot museum presents engaging exhibition galleries, a special collection library and reading room, a family education center, an 80 seat theater overlooking Fairfield’s Town Green and a delightful museum shop.
 Since its opening, the Museum has successfully connected with a wider regional audience and has broadened the community’s understanding of its past through dynamic exhibitions and public programming.